DeclanChidlow/vale.rocks/src/posts/unicycle-faq.md

 'Difficult' isn't quantifiable, so I'll lean on comparison.
 It is harder than riding a bike.
 With a bike, you can fall left or right.
 The two-wheeled design means that you are stable forwards and backwards.

 On a unicycle, there is no forwards/backwards stabilisation.
-You can fall in any direction, though you tend to go in the cardinal directions.
+You can fall any which way, though you tend to go in the cardinal directions.

 Once you've learnt how to ride, it is similar to a bike, albeit with a slightly higher difficulty baseline.
 You don't really need to think about how to ride a bike once you can; it just comes naturally.
 The same applies to riding a unicycle.